THE WATCH FOR WORLD TRAVELLERS

 • a particularly innovative annual calendar named Saros – after the astronomical phenomenon of the same name – that displays the date at 3 o’clock and the month via 12 apertures around the circumference of the dial.

-The Sky-Dweller is equipped with a mechanism of interaction between the rotatable bezel, the winding crown and the movement: the Ring Command system, which allows the user to select the watch's functions one-by-one and to set them easily, quickly and securely.
+The Sky-Dweller is equipped with a patented mechanism of interaction between the rotatable bezel, winding crown and movement: the Ring Command system, which allows the wearer to select and set the watch's functions one by one, easily, quickly and securely.

 DUAL TIME ZONE AND 24-HOUR DISPLAY